ttcchhmm/uapoly-backend/docs/README.md

   - `gameId`: An integer representing the game ID.
 This is the same as the game ID in the REST API.
   - `accountLogin`: A string representing the player name.
   - `dices`: An array containing the dices values.
+- `bankrupt`: A player went bankrupt.
+The data sent by the server will be a JSON object with the following properties:
+  - `gameId`: An integer representing the game ID.
+This is the same as the game ID in the REST API.
+  - `accountLogin`: A string representing the player name.
+  - `quitted`: A boolean representing whether the bankruptcy was caused by the player quitting the game.

 ### Schemas
 The following schemas are used by the Socket.IO API: